 Overall, the track is well maintained, but there are sections where the track is a little overgrown.
 There are also a few sections where some rock scrambling and light climbing are required, so wearing proper shoes is recommended.

-Not too far from the starting point of the walk is an intersection with the Butterbox Point track.
-If you’re heading to the summit of Mount Hay first, simply keep going straight ahead.
+Not too far from the walk’s starting point is an intersection with the Butterbox Point track.
+If you’re heading to Mount Hay’s summit first, go straight ahead.

 As you get closer to the summit, the vegetation also becomes denser.
 Like Mount Banks further north, Mount Hay is a basalt-capped mountain created by volcanic lava flows that occurred millions of years ago.